LuniumLuk/Tira/Doc/Document.md

 The **BVH** is partitioned by SAH (surface area heuristics).
 I do SAH search for all three axes.
 To avoid taking too much time building BVH, it takes fixed steps on each axes so as to reduce the total search time from $O(N\log N)$ to $O(N)$.

-The **octree** only out performs the BVH w/o SAH for certain scenes, therefore is turned of by default.
+The **octree** only out performs the BVH w/o SAH for certain scenes, therefore is turned off by default.

 ### 3.5 Integrator

-The Integrator sturct is an abstraction of the process of integrating the rendering equation to output realistic images.
+The Integrator class is an abstraction of the process of solving the rendering equation by Monte-Carlo integration to generate a realistic image.
 To implement certain path tracing algorithm, override the `get_pixel_color` function and here is its declaration:

 ```c++
 virtual float3 get_pixel_color(
     int x, int y, int sample_id, Scene const& scene) = 0;
 ```

-`x` and `y` are pixel coordinates, `sample_id` is used for random generator seed, and `scene` provided everything needed for integrating the rendering equation.
+`x` and `y` are pixel coordinates, `sample_id` is used for random generator, and `scene` provided everything needed for integrating the rendering equation.

 There are three integrator implementated:

-1. Whitted style path tracer (took reference from *pbrt*)
+1. Whitted style path tracer
 2. Monte Carlo path tracer (unidirectional)
 3. Bidirectional path tracer